Trachypepla leucoplanetis

 Trachypepla leucoplanetis is a moth of the family Oecophoridae first described by Edward Meyrick in 1883.
 It is endemic to New Zealand and has been collected in both the North and South Islands.
 It is the smallest moth species in the genus Trachypepla and the patterns on the forewings of adults are variable in appearance.
 It inhabits native forest and bush and the larvae feed on leaf litter.
 Adults are on the wing from October until February.
 T. leucoplanetis is regarded as being rarely observed and has been collected via the beating of foliage.

 Taxonomy

-This species was first described by Edward Meyrick in 1883 using specimens collected in dense forest in Hamilton and at Ōtira gorge.
+This species was first described by Edward Meyrick in 1883 using specimens collected in dense forest in Hamilton and at Otira Gorge.
 A fuller description of this species was given by Meyrick in 1884.
 The male genitalia of this species was studied and illustrated by Alfred Philpott in 1927.
 George Hudson discussed and illustrated this species in his 1928 book The butterflies and moths of New Zealand.
 The male lectotype, collected in Hamilton, is held at the Natural History Museum, London.